Rollback of U.S. spy powers would mark post-9/11 watershed

 Currently, telecom providers are legally required to send phone records to the government.
 The USA Freedom Act would require private firms to hold the data, which the NSA could search with court authorization.

 The U.S. Senate is scheduled to hold a special session to consider the legislation at 4 p.m.
-(2000 GMT) on Sunday, just as security officials say they have to begin shutting the NSA programme down to meet a midnight (0400 GMT) deadline.
+(2000 GMT) on Sunday - just as security officials say they have to begin shutting the NSA program down to meet a midnight deadline.
 The USA Freedom Act already has passed the House of Representatives and has Obama's strong support.

 It is unclear if supporters of the Freedom Act can get the 60 votes needed in the Senate to move forward.
 A previous attempt on May 23 fell short, 57-42, but the bill's backers have been pushing hard to win over three more senators.